rafaelwi/rafaelwi.github.io/_posts/2021-01-13-ovc-co-op-report.markdown

 in the world for Veterinary Medicine by QS World University Rankings.][ranking]

 ![ovc]
-*The main building of the Ontario Veterinary College*
+*The Ontario Veterinary College Main Building, Guelph, ON*

 ### Job Description
 As Richard Riley, former US Secretary of Education said “as students complete